YugamSachdeva/python-basics/README.md

 - **loops/** – for loop, while loop, multiplication table
 - **lists-tuples-sets/** – list, tuple, and set operations
 - **dictionaries/** – dictionary practice programs
-- **functions/** – different function-based programs
+- **functions/** – user-defined functions and utilities
+- **exceptions/** – try-except-finally examples
+- **modules/** – usage of math and datetime modules
 - **dsa/** – basic DSA problems implemented in Python

 ---

-## 🧠 Why this repository
+## 🧠 Purpose of this repository
 I use this repository to keep my Python learning structured and organised.
-It also helps me quickly revise concepts and track my progress over time.
+It also helps me revise concepts quickly and track my progress over time.

 ---